qpdf/qpdf/README.md

 The following providers are available:

 * `gnutls`: an implementation that uses the GnuTLS library to provide crypto; causes libqpdf to link with the GnuTLS library
+* `mbedtls`: an implementation that uses the MbedTLS library to provide crypto; causes libqpdf to link with the MbedTLS library
 * `openssl`: an implementation that can use the OpenSSL (or BoringSSL) libraries to provide crypto; causes libqpdf to link with the OpenSSL library